easkerov/DocWorkflowApp/README.md

 * `Ivan` (password `Welcome1`)
 * `Admin` (password `Welcome1`)

 Ivan and Admin can view the list of documents.
 Ivan can create a new document, but cannot delete documents.
-Admin can delete the document by number, but cannot create documents.
+Admin can delete the document by id, but cannot create documents.

 ### Configuration